-If EAX is non-zero, BIST failed.

-2. EDX contains the Mobile AMD-K6-III+ processor signature, where X indicates the processor Stepping ID.

-3. The contents of these registers are preserved following the recognition of INIT.

-4. The CD and NW bits of CR0 are preserved following the recognition of INIT
+- 1. The contents of EAX indicate if BIST was successful.
+If EAX = 0000_0000h, BIST was successful.
+If EAX is non-zero, BIST failed. - 2.
+EDX contains the AMD-K6-IIIE+ processor signature, where X indicates the processor Stepping ID. - 3.
+The contents of these registers are preserved following the recognition of INIT. - 4.
+The CD and NW bits of CR0 are preserved following the recognition of INIT. - 5.
 "S" represents the Stepping.
-"B" represents PSOR[3:0], where PSOR[3] equals 0, and PSOR[2:0] is equal to the value of the BF[2:0] signals sampled during the falling transition of 5.
-RESET.
+"B" represents PSOR[3:0], where PSOR[3] equals 0, and PSOR[2:0] is equal to the value of the BF[2:0] signals sampled during the falling transition of RESET. - 6.
+Supported on low-power versions only.

-7.4 State of Processor After INIT
+8.4 State of Processor After INIT

-The recognition of the assertion of INIT causes the processor to empty its pipelines, to initialize most of its internal state, and to branch to address FFFF_FF0h-the same instruction execution starting point used after RESET.
+The recognition of the assertion of INIT causes the processor to empty its pipelines, to initialize most of its internal state, and to branch to address FFFF_FFF0h-the same instruction execution starting point used after RESET.

 Unlike RESET, the processor preserves the contents of its caches, the floating-point state, the MMX and 3DNow! states, MSRs, and the CD and NW bits of the CR0 register.